Claussen Brg. Assn. logo - image

 Whereby its bottling capacity has been increased to 100 barrels per day.
 An addition has also been made to the stables and they have been remodeled and enlarged.
 To take care of the rapidly increasing business it has been found necessary to establish a downtown office with large storage rooms in connection.
 Further improvements to the main plant are contemplated for the ensuing year."

-In January 1906, Edward Sweeney’s holdings in Seattle Brewing & Malting was purchased by the Hemrich brothers, Andrew, Alvin, and Louis.
-They followed this with the acquisition of controlling interest in the Claussen Brewing Assn., and the Independent Brewing Co.
+In January 1906, Edward Sweeney’s holdings in Seattle Brewing & Malting was purchased by the Hemrich brothers, Andrew, Alvin, and Louis, who then followed with the acquisition of controlling interest in the Claussen Brewing Assn., and the Independent Brewing Co.
 While Alvin Hemrich assumed the presidency of the firm, Hans Claussen continued running the company as vice-president and general manager.
-Albin Otto was the brewery's superintendent.
+Albin Otto² was then the brewery's superintendent and brewmaster.
+In late '07, their other Brewmaster, Leufkens, took a position with the Angeles Brewing & Malting Co.

 Playing cards c.1910 - image